Jump to content

 How It Works:

-The tiny 360KB download includes a detailed user manual, so if you are interested it is best to download SPFG and read the included PDF.
+If you are interested in this program it is best to download and read the manual.
 This section will only go over the basic ideas.

 The Portrait File Generator is very simple, it reads data from a special species file and uses it to fill out a template.
 Species files are text documents that store all the necessary data about a set of portraits to make a portrait file.
 Species files are specific to the SPFG and can be created using the Species File Maker included in the program.
 Templates are basically the code for a species file, except actual values are replaced with indicators such as NAME or MALES so that the file generator knows where to put the data.
+You can create your own templates and use them to create custom-coded portrait files.
 There is also support for bulk species files, files that are used to generate many portrait files at once from many different species files, so you can update your entire mod in a few clicks!

 VF Kit: